 Labor and Employment Law

 Federal and California laws protect employees from unlawful discrimination in almost all job-related actions, including interviewing, hiring, promoting, and firing on the basis of any of the law's specified protected categories, such as race, age, and sex.
+If you have been the victim of discrimination contact me, a highly experienced San Mateo labor law attorney.

 - Discrimination - California law broadly prohibits discrimination in the workplace.
 Also, employers must reasonably accommodate employees and job applicants with disabilities in order to enable them to perform the essential functions of the job.
 If you have been the victim of discrimination, Mr. Buzzell will assess your claim and help you receive compensation, such as back pay, reinstatement, and damages for emotional distress.